ybgskr12/Reforestation/README.md

-## Is the pool safe for diving?
-It deep ends.
+## How come the stadium got hot after the game?
+Because all of the fans left.